Thakshaka/UniHope/README.md

 ## Contributing

+UniHope is currently in beta testing, with plans for a full release targeting 2024 G.C.E Advanced Level students.
+We're particularly focused on ensunng high accuracy in UniHope's predictions and developing additional features, as we understand the critical nature of these decisions in students' lives.

-We welcome contributions from the open-source community!
+We warmly welcome contributions from the open-source community!
 If you'd like to contribute, please:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)